LaunchCodeEducation/java-web-development/docs/_sources/chapters/setup-intro-data-types/data-types.rst.txt

 Data Types
 ===========

-Java handles values and variables differently than JavaScript, but in a similar manner to `TypeScript chapter <https://education.launchcode.org/intro-to-professional-web-dev/chapters/typescript/variables.html>`__.

 Static vs. Dynamic Typing
 -------------------------

 .. index:: ! dynamically typed, ! statically typed

-JavaScript is a **dynamically typed** language, which means that a variable or parameter can refer to a value of any data type (string, number, object, etc.) at any time.
-When the variable is used, the interpreter figures out what type it is and behaves accordingly.

 Java is a **statically typed** language.
 When a variable or parameter is declared in a statically typed language, the data type for the value must be specified.
 Once the declaration is made, the variable or parameter cannot refer to a value of any other type.

+Statically typed languages differ from **dynamically typed** languages.
+In dynamically typed languages, a variable or parameter can refer to a value of any data type (string, number, object, etc.) at any time.
+When the variable is used, the interpreter figures out what type it is and behaves accordingly.

-For example, this is legal in JavaScript:
+For example, this is legal in JavaScript, a dynamically typed language:

 .. admonition:: Example